Unit: 8th Battalion

 MUFFLED PEAL – On Sunday morning a muffled peal was rung on the Church bells in honour of the memory of Ptes.
 Fred Whitton and Arthur Wainer, who had recently been killed in action. “

 Arthur is also Commemorated on the Grave of his parents in the East Border of Ruskington Cemetery, Old Plot, Graves 56 and 58.
-[Helen died in December 1914, aged 61, and Tom in December 1925, aged 75.]

 The inscription on the base of his parents’ grave states that Arthur was: “Killed in Action at Inverness Copse”.